SouthGreenPlatform/genoring/README.md

 Depending on your server architecture, you may have to configure your firewall to allow external access to the GenoRing platform.
-To select the port to use, use the environment variable GENORING_PORT.
+To select the port to use, use the parameter "-port=<HTTP_PORT>".
 By default, port 8080 is used.

 **This is it**: GenoRing is ready to be started!